Money Advice

 Insurance

 In the USA, the number one reason for families to file for bankruptcy or to become homeless is medical debt.
+The reality is likely worse because medical debt is often hidden in consumer debt.
 No one can predict medical health.
 Someone can appear to be completely healthy only to find themselves in the hospital racking up tens of thousands of dollars of expense a day.
 I think it is fairly irresponsible not to carry medical insurance in countries that don’t have good national health care.
 Often times people look for plans which have low deducible.
 While low deductible is nice, I generally encourage people to pay much close to attention to the catastrophic coverage.
 Whenever possible I encourage people to select plans which cover 100% of the expensive once a deductible is reached.
 With serious conditions, it is very possible to accumulate >$1M of medical expenses in a year.
 A plan which covers 80% of expenses means $200k is owned by an individual.
 I also encourage paying close attention to the drug coverage because for most people, they spend more money on the medicines than on the doctor visits.
 An alternative to classic health insurance are healthcare cost sharing organizations such as Christian Healthcare Ministries.
 Many countries provider very low cost health care through a national plan.
 For people living in these countries health insurance isn’t needed.
 In many cases is possible to be covered by one of these national plans if a person is prepared to make an investment of time and/or money to become a resident of one of those nations.
 Beyond medical insurance is home and auto insurance.
 Like medical insurance it’s most important to protect yourself against what you can’t afford.
 So if you are driving an old car you can afford to replace, it likely make sense just to carry liability insurance.

 Automate Your System